 The Tessinerplatz, Zurich, from “The Swiss Touch in Landscape Architecture” exhibit in the Wright gallery.

-The college’s annual symposium was established to underscore the influence of research on teaching and practice.
-It also serves as a catalyst for research-informed teaching in the College of Architecture's degree programs.
+Established to underscore the influence of research on teaching and practice, the symposium serves as a catalyst for research-informed teaching in the college's degree programs.
 And, because many of the presentations were originally delivered at scholarly venues abroad, the event also showcases the global influence of research conducted by college faculty.